nexiality/tutorials/docs/Database-Automation.md

 - `isam`

 You can differentiate them by how these profile names are used as prefix to a set of data variables.
-This is the approach in Sentry to create complex data grouping, where an arbitrary "prefix" groups a series of configuration together.
+This is the approach in Nexial to create complex data grouping, where an arbitrary "prefix" groups a series of configuration together.
 In this case, a database connection profile consists a set of data variables with the same 'prefix':